3.1 SAS ?

 Flexibility analysis for SASDDD6.

-P(r) analysis: P(r) represents the distribution of distances between all pairs of atoms within the particle weighted by the respective electron densities.
-P(r) is the Fourier transform of I(s) (and vice versa).
-Rg can be estimated from integrating the P(r) function.
-Agreement between the P(r) and Guinier-determined Rg (table below) is a good measure of the self-consistency of the SAS profile.
-Rg is a measure for the overall size of a macromolecule; e.g. a protein with a smaller Rg is more compact than a protein with a larger Rg, provided both have the same molecular weight (MW).
-The point where P(r) is decaying to zero is called Dmax and represents the maximum size of the particle.
+The the atom-pair distance distribution function (PDDF) or P(r) represents the distribution of distances between all pairs of atoms within the particle weighted by the respective scattering contrasts (Moore, 1980).
+The second moment of P(r) yields the radius of gyration (Rg), which is a measure of the overall size and shape of a macromolecule (i.e. the spatial distribution of volume elements).
+A protein with a smaller Rg is more compact than a protein with a larger Rg, provided both have the same molecular weight.

 SASDB ID Software used Dmax Dmax error Rg Rg error